ndarray/ndarray/README.md

 nor is it compatible with pybind11's default Eigen wrappers.
 To build without ndarray::EigenView use cmake option `-DNDARRAY_EIGENVIEW=OFF`

+ndarray's build system does not produce the correct suffixes for pybind11 outputs under pybind11 2.1.x (due to a bug in pybind11 itself).
+To avoid this problem, please upgrade to pybind11 2.2.x, or try the (now reverted) patch from ndarray commit f46c0f0ff876ceab5aaa3286e5f6e86902e72feb.

 However, the cmake build does not support Boost.NumPy library and Boost.Python wrappers, which are deprecated in favor of pybind11.
 If you are keen to use Boost.Python you can try the older